split column for strings

 Signature

-> split column (separator) ...rest --collapse-empty --regex
+> split column {flags} (separator) ...rest

 Parameters

-• separator: the character or string that denotes what separates columns
+• separator: The character or string that denotes what separates columns.

-• ...rest: column names to give the new columns
+• ...rest: Column names to give the new columns.

 Input/output types: